 Sapolsky is renowned as a brilliant translator of research language into vivid prose.
 This is no ponderous tome but a continuously interesting story about the impact of stress on the systems of the human body and the phases of life.
 There is a danger these days that a model of depression (and many other ills) as purely stress-related can become as dominant as the theory based on neurotransmitters like serotonin.
 Sapolsky gives a balanced view of the research that is a corrective to any jump to that conclusion.
 His section on stress and depression links information from many disciplines in ways I had never thought about.

 There are a few key points that resonate with my experience:

 - He draws a sharp distinction between the disease of major depression, with its severe impacts and destructiveness, and the transient blues and bad moods that are part of everyday life.
-(Thank you!
-We might avoid a lot of misunderstanding if we could find an altogether different name for this condition, something that won’t be confused with normal human emotions.
-Any ideas?)
+(We might avoid a lot of misunderstanding if we could find an altogether different name for this condition, something that won’t be confused with normal human emotions.)